opf/openproject/docs/system-admin-guide/integrations/gitlab-integration/README.md

 ![GitLab comments on work package activity tab](openproject-system-guide-gitlab-integration-activity-tab.png)

 ## Configuration
-You will first have to configure both OpenProject and GitHub for the integration to work.
+You will first have to configure both OpenProject and GitLab for the integration to work.

 ### OpenProject
 First you will need to create a user in OpenProject that has the permission to make comments.
 This role only requires two permissions, *View work packages* and *Add notes*, which you will find in the **Work packages and Gantt charts** section under  [**Roles and Permissions**](../../users-permissions/roles-permissions/).